Ivo-Balbaert/The_Way_to_Mojo/book/14_MLIR_The_basis_of_Mojo.md

 - https://www.modular.com/blog/mojo-llvm-2023

 *Direct access to MLIR*
+* Mojo is the programming language built on top of MLIR.
+* Mojo is syntax sugar for MLIR
+In this sense, MLIR is "Mojo Language Intermediate Representation".
 Mojo provides the programmer access to all of the low-level primitives that you need to write powerful -- yet zero-cost -- abstractions.
 These primitives are implemented in [MLIR](https://mlir.llvm.org), an extensible intermediate representation (IR) format for compiler design.
 Many different programming languages and compilers translate their source programs into MLIR, and because Mojo provides direct access to MLIR features, this means Mojo programs can enjoy the benefits of each of these tools.

 Mojo provides full access to the MLIR dialects and ecosystem.
 Please take a look at the Low level IR in Mojo notebook how to use the __mlir_type, __mlir_op, and __mlir_type constructs.
 All of the built-in and standard library APIs are implemented by just calling the underlying MLIR constructs, and in doing so, Mojo effectively serves as syntax sugar on top of MLIR.